FrancescoPaoloL/CSharp4JenkinsTestsExample/README.md

 >
 > `<initial_admin_password>`
 >
-> This may also be found at: /var/> jenkins_home/secrets/> initialAdminPassword
+> This may also be found at: /var/jenkins_home/secrets/initialAdminPassword
 >
 > Copy the password provided and paste it into the Jenkins setup page to proceed with the installation.